No. 6 Buckeyes hang on to win 26-17 over struggling Huskers

 Ohio State: The Buckeyes played an uninspired second half of offense but held on to avoid their first loss to a team with a losing record since 2011.

 Nebraska: The Huskers have lost 16 straight against ranked opponents, and special teams hurt them again.
-They missed two field goals and had a 13-yard punt that set up the Buckeyes at midfield and led to the touchdown that put them up 10-0.
+They missed two field goals and had a 13-yard punt that led to an Ohio State touchdown.

 POLL IMPLICATIONS